oci-playground/kubecon-na-2022/README.md

 Requires Docker.

 Note: the aliases below will redirect `localhost` inside the container to the container running the registry on port 5000.
+The `alias` commands should be run only after you have a registry up and running.

 ### oras